rfNeoN/Zen-Browser-Better-Bookmarks/README.md

     }
 }
 ```
+> [!TIP]
-> JSON Structure Tip: If you're not comfortable editing JSON manually, use a JSON validator or formatter to ensure your syntax is correct.
+> If you're not comfortable editing JSON manually, use a JSON validator or formatter to ensure your syntax is correct.

 Step 4: Add the Theme Files